Exiled1/ObsidianNotes/SecurityNotes/Pwn/Heap Stuff/Heap learning.md

 1 bin  of size what's left
 ```

-Like small chunks, while freeing, large chunks may be coalesced together before ending up in unsorted bins.
+- Like small chunks, while freeing, large chunks may be coalesced together before ending up in unsorted bins.

+---
+## Special chunk types

 There are **two special types** of chunks which are **not** part of any bin.